Michael Morell: Teaching

 Since retiring from the CIA, Morell has also spent time teaching and mentoring at a variety of colleges and universities.
 He is currently a distinguished visiting professor at the Michael V. Hayden Center at the Schar School of Policy and Government at George Mason University, where he teaches classes on intelligence and moderates on-the-record conversations on intelligence, including a March 2019 event on Congress and the Intelligence Community, titled The Hill Has Eyes: Congressional Oversight of Intelligence.
 He was later named Distinguished Senior Fellow of the center during founder Michael Hayden's medical leave.
 Morell spent the fall quarter of 2016 teaching a seminar as a resident fellow at the Institute of Politics at the University of Chicago.
 Morell has also spent time at Stanford, Dartmouth, Harvard, West Point, and his alma mater, the University of Akron.

 Personal life

 Morell is married to Mary Beth Morell (née Manion), and they have three children.

+In January 2025, President Donald Trump revoked Morell's security clearance.